IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

    ![](images/ta-data-collector-progress.png)

-1. Return to the TA web page once it instructs you to do so.
-Both the console and the collector page will indicate that data has been uploaded.
+1. When the progress bar reaches 100%, and the status displayed says **Thank you for uploading your data**, return to the TA web page.
+You should see a banner on the page stating **New profile AppSrv01 has been processed**.

    ![](images/ta-data-collector-finished.png)